4350-fall-2025/backend/README.md

 ```
 You can run the emulators with `--import ../../../../../test/data` to import the data into the emulators.

-11) Run the application by executing BackendApplication.java by clicking the "Run Appplication" button in IntelliJ:
+13) Run the application by running the emulators (step 12), and then executing BackendApplication.java by clicking the "Run Appplication" button in IntelliJ:
     <img width="482" height="77" alt="build-run" src="https://github.com/user-attachments/assets/dbaad99a-ee1b-4703-aac5-a25df9590b5d" />

 # Sources